vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 15

-under Narmadā) M. 22, 46 and 75, Bhāskarakşetra-(Konarka) Mit. on 191.5, K. II.
+under Narmadā) M. 22, 46 and 75, Bhāskarakṣetra-(Konarka) Mit. on 191.5, K. II.
 41. 20 and II.
 44.15,

-Yaj.III.17 quotes a verse 'Gangāyām P. I. 18.5 Bhāskarakşetre &c.' (q. on p.
+Yaj.III.17 quotes a verse 'Gangāyām P. I. 18.5 Bhāskarakṣetre &c.' (q. on p.
 574 Bhismacandika--(under VS) M 183.
 62 above); T. C. p.
-16 and Prayascitta- Bhişmesvara--(under VS) L. q. by tattva (p.
+16 and Prayascitta- Bhiṣmesvara--(under VS) L. q. by tattva (p.
 493) say that Prayaga is T. K. p.
 66 Bhaskaraksetra, while T.S. p.
 20 says Bhogavati or Vāsukitirtha--A (under it is Konāditya or Konārka.
 This is Prayāga).
 It is called the altar of the correct view.
 M. 111.
 13 and K. Prajāpati; V. 85.77 (tirtham Bhoga I. 36.
 20 say 'Prayāga is Prajāpati- vati caiva vedir-esa Prajāpateb), M. ksetra.'
 Vide p.
 574 above, Dey p.
 32

 106.46 and 110.
 8, Ag.
 111.5, N. II. simply follows Prāyascittatattva

 63.95; B capital of Kakustha of the Bbāvatirtha-(under Go.)
-B. 153.1 Ikşvāku race; Kal.
+B. 153.1 Ikṣvāku race; Kal.
 50.4 Bhedadevi-(near Gangodbheda)-the Bhrgu-asrama (on the north bank of

 modern Budabror, west of Srinagara,